FarronF/limerick-council-meetings/meetings/2024/05/20-Monthly Meeting of the Metropolitan District of Limerick/Minutes -  Meeting of Metropolitan District of Limerick - 15th April 2024.md

 Parade which will be held on Friday night along the River Shannon and the fireworks display which

 will take place on Sunday night.
-Members welcomed the programme of activities and agreed that--- 4
+Members welcomed the programme of activities and agreed that
+---
+4

 this was a significant event for the city.